History of the mandolin: Development in Italy, birth of Neapolitan mandolin

-German historian Konrad Wölki said that these fourths-tuned mandolins were the instruments to which mandolino originally applied, but as other small, plucked and (to him) unrelated instruments were developed in Italy, the name transferred across to them.
-Wölki felt the Florentine and Neapolitan mandolins were "not genuine descendants of the mandola."
+German historian Konrad Wölki said that these fourths-tuned mandolins were the instruments to which the name mandolino originally applied, but as other small, plucked and (to him) unrelated instruments were developed in Italy, the name transferred across to them.
+Wölki felt that the Florentine and Neapolitan mandolins were "not genuine descendants of the mandola."
 He considered the chitarra battente to be a prototype for Neapolitan mandolin (because of the shape of the soundboard and the way strings were attached to the bottom, and because it had a flat, angled pegboard instead of peghead) and the Florentine mandolin (because of the longer neck).

-Musician and musical historian Alex Timmerman didn't draw hard lines in his chart, "The Italian Mandolin, its evolution, nomenclature and types."
+Musician and musical historian Alex Timmerman does not draw hard lines in his chart, "The Italian Mandolin, its evolution, nomenclature and types."
 He makes an effort to show relations between the generations of the instruments, from the mandola in the 1650s to the mandolins of the present day.
 The chart shows mandolinos as predecessors to the lines of mandolins, and possible points-of-blending of instrument features.

 In one example on Timmerman's chart, makers of the mandolino (with bridge glued to the soundboard) blended it with the chittara battuta which had a floating bridge.
 The floating bridge was held to the soundboard by pressure from the strings attached to the instrument's body.
 The chitarra battente also had a soundboard that bent upwards to withstand string pressure of metal strings, instead of the mandolino's flat soundboard.
 Instruments in this tradition include the Neapolitan mandolin, Roman mandolin, Genovés mandolin and Sicilian mandolin.
 Similarly, the chart shows a possible blending of the mandolino and colascione to create the longer-necked Florentine mandolin, the Brescian mandolin and the Cremonese mandolin, all which retained the mandola's glued down bridge.